Morgan Stanley Maintains Dell Technologies Inc - Class C (DELL) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1127 funds or institutions reporting positions in Dell Technologies Inc - Class C. This is an increase of 21 owner(s) or 1.90% in the last quarter.
-Average portfolio weight of all funds dedicated to DELL is 0.19%, an increase of 19.09%.
-Total shares owned by institutions increased in the last three months by 5.76% to 218,761K shares.
-The put/call ratio of DELL is 0.63, indicating a bullish outlook.
+There are 1128 funds or institutions reporting positions in Dell Technologies Inc - Class C. This is a decrease of 18 owner(s) or 1.57% in the last quarter.
+Average portfolio weight of all funds dedicated to DELL is 0.19%, an increase of 11.61%.
+Total shares owned by institutions increased in the last three months by 4.05% to 218,764K shares.
+The put/call ratio of DELL is 0.64, indicating a bullish outlook.

 What are Other Shareholders Doing?